guillerodriguez/robovm-robopods/firebase/ios-core/README.md

 # Firebase iOS Core framework

 ### Frameworks required for this pod:
-* FirebaseCore.framework
+* FirebaseCore.framework (from Firebase.zip/FirebaseAnalytics/FirebaseCore.xcframework)
-* GoogleUtilities.framework
+* GoogleUtilities.framework (from Firebase.zip/FirebaseAnalytics/GoogleUtilities.xcframework)
-* PromisesObjC.framework
+* PromisesObjC.framework (from Firebase.zip/FirebaseAnalytics/PromisesObjC.xcframework)

 ### to use this pod configure your `robovm.xml`